ElytrA8/guide/index.md

 Answer:-Heroku is a cloud platform as a service (PaaS) supporting several programming languages.
 One of the first cloud platforms, Heroku has been in development since June 2007, when it supported only the Ruby programming language, but now supports Java, Node.js, Scala, Clojure, Python, PHP, and Go.[1][2]
 For this reason, Heroku is said to be a polyglot platform as it has features for a developer to build, run and scale applications in a similar manner across most languages.
 Heroku was acquired by Salesforce.com in 2010 for $212 million.
 ## Want to deploy on HEROKU

-Want to make account click [here](https://signup.heroku.com).
+ if you Want to make account click [here](https://signup.heroku.com).

-if you already have or created one now click [here](https://heroku.com/deploy?template=https://github.com/ElytrA8/TESLA/tree/TESLA) for deploying.
+if you already have an account or created one now click [here](https://heroku.com/deploy?template=https://github.com/ElytrA8/TESLA/tree/TESLA) for deploying.

 Now fill the required values